Quantum $SL(2,\mathbb{R})$ and its irreducible representations: Outlook and perspectives

 There are several directions in which this research can be continued. \begin{itemize} \item The construction of Drinfeld double coideals can be considered in the C$^*$-algebraic and von Neumann algebraic framework of locally compact quantum groups \cite{KV00,KV03}.
 In the particular setting of discrete/compact quantum groups, this research has already been initiated in \cite{DCDz21}, where we also look at a theory of associated \emph{quasi-invariant integrals}. \item As indicated in the introduction, the procedure in this paper can be applied to construct quantizations of \emph{any} real semisimple Lie algebra.
 Indeed, if $\mfl$ is a real semisimple Lie algebra, we can consider its complexification $\mfg = \mfl \underset{\R}{\otimes} \C$.
 We can choose for $\mfg$ a compact real form $\mfu \subseteq \mfg$ which is compatible with the real form $\mfl$, in the sense that $\mfk = \mfu \cap \mfl$ has maximal dimension.
 We can then choose a maximal Cartan subalgebra $\mft$ of $\mfu$ such that $\mft \cap \mfk$ has \emph{minimal dimension}.
 In the works of G.\ Letzter \cite{Let99,Let02} (see also the work of S.\ Kolb who treated the non-finite case \cite{Kol14}), it was shown how \emph{any} such pair can be quantized as $U_q(\mfk) \subseteq U_q(\mfu)$ with $U_q(\mfk)$ a coideal subalgebra.
 In \cite{DCNTY19} (see also \cite{DCM20}), it was shown how by a small modification we can make these into coideal $*$-subalgebras.
 With $U$ the simply connected Lie group integrating $\mfu$, denote by $\mcO_q(K\backslash U)$ the coideal $*$-subalgebra of $\mcO_q(U)$ orthogonal to $U_q(\mfk)$.
-By the same reasoning as in this paper, Drinfeld duality will then give that the resulting Drinfeld coideal $*$-subalgebra $U_q(\mfl) := \mcD(\mcO_q(K\backslash U),U_q(\mfk))$ will give a quantization of the enveloping Lie $*$-algebra $U(\mfl)$ of $\mfl$.
+By the same reasoning as in this paper, Drinfeld duality will then give that the resulting Drinfeld coideal $*$-subalgebra $U_q(\mfl) := \mcD(\mcO_q(K\backslash U),U_q(\mfk))$ will give a quantization of the universal enveloping $*$-algebra $U(\mfl)$ of $\mfl$.
 Of course, the study of the representation theory of $U_q(\mfl)$ will need the development of more sophisticated tools than the rather ad hoc ones used in this paper. \item Although they are constructed by very different methods, the representation theory of $U_q(\mfsl(2,\R))$ is in the end very similar to the (analytic) representation theory of extended $U_q(\mfsu(1,1))$, as treated in \cite{KK03}.
-Understanding the connection between these two representation theories is a very interesting problem, that should also shed light on the quantization problem for real semisimple Lie groups as locally compact quantum groups. \item Given that the representation theory of quantized $U_q(\mfsl(2,\C))$ (as a Drinfeld double of $U_q(\mfsu(2))$) is also explicitly known \cite{Pus93}, we can consider the associated \emph{branching problem} from $U_q(\mfsl(2,\C))$-representations to $U_q(\mfsl(2,\R)_t)$-representations, using perhaps the more analytic machinery developed in \cite{DCDz21}.
-The latter paper also opens up the possibility to study the \emph{monoidal structure} of the representation theory of $U_q(\mfsl(2,\R)_t)$. \end{itemize}
+Understanding the connection between these two representation theories is a very interesting problem, that should also shed light on the quantization problem for real semisimple Lie groups as locally compact quantum groups. \item Given that the representation theory of quantized $U_q(\mfsl(2,\C))$ (as a Drinfeld double of $U_q(\mfsu(2))$) is also explicitly known \cite{Pus93}, we can consider the associated \emph{branching problem} from representations of $U_q(\mfsl(2,\C))$ to representations of $U_q(\mfsl(2,\R)_t)$, using perhaps the more analytic machinery developed in \cite{DCDz21}.
+The latter paper also opens up the possibility to study the \emph{monoidal structure} of the representation theory of $U_q(\mfsl(2,\R)_t)$. \item We have not touched explicitly on induction techniques in our framework.
+Indeed, our classification basically hinges on an ad hoc induction from the component $U_q(\mfk_t)$ of $U_q(\mfsl(2,\R)_t)$, corresponding to induction from a maximal compact subgroup, but leaves open the more intrinsic construction of e.g.\ principal series representations using \emph{parabolic} induction.
+It is at the moment not clear how the latter can be achieved in full generality for quantizations of real Lie groups of arbitrary rank.
+For the case of quantum $SL(2,\R)$ this will be explored in future work, where also the quantum analogue of the Plancherel formula will be considered. \end{itemize}